joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/basics-of-arrays.md

 A single item in an array.

 Index
-The numeric “address” used to identify a single element in an indexed array.
+The numeric "address" used to identify a single element in an indexed array.

 Indexed array
 The standard type of array that stores each element in a numbered position, and